Giriama people: Economy

-The Giriama are mainly farmers.
-The Giriama produced numerous goods that would boost its economy through the distribution of reared cow, goats and sheep.
-The Giriama also grew numerous crops that would be essential for the foreign market such as cassava, maize, cotton, millet, rice, coconuts, cassava and oil palms.

-The majority of the trade that Giriama involved with was with the Arabs and Swahili which they trades their grown crops and essential materials such as iron for foreign goods such as beads and clothes from overseas.
+The Giriama are primarily farmers.
+Their economy historically relied on the rearing and distribution of cattle, goats and sheep.
+They also grew crops for both local consumption and the foreign market, such as cassava, maize, cotton, millet, rice, coconuts and oil palms.
+The majority of their trade was conducted with Arabs and Swahili merchants, exchanging crops and iron for foreign goods such as beads and overseas textiles.

 Religion

-Majority of the Giriama adhere to their traditional beliefs or Christianity.
-A minority practice Islam.
-The Giriama people experience spirit possession.
+The majority of the Giriama adhere to their traditional beliefs or Christianity, while a minority practise Islam.
+The Giriama people also experience spirit possession.

-There are numerous religions and traditions that the people of Giriama people practice.
-Some people follow the traditions of the past whilst some indulged in the faith of Islam or Christianity after the influence of the foreigners such as the British or Arab.
-The Giriama people traditionally believed in the spiritual god ‘Mulingu’ and the religion "lacked priests, territorial or spirit-possession cults, or even an innovative leader to translate old customs, such as the eradication of witchcraft" (Brantley, 1981, p.
-4).
-Instead, traditional Giriama religion revolves around the "realms of conversion practices, spirit discourses and spirit possession, divination, ritual code switching, and other ritual forms" (McIntosh, 2009,p.
-4).
+The Giriama traditionally believed in a supreme spiritual god called Mulingu.
+Their traditional religion lacked priests, territorial spirit-possession cults or innovative leaders to translate old customs (such as the eradication of witchcraft).
+Instead, it revolved around conversion practices, spirit discourses, spirit possession, divination, ritual code-switching and other ritual forms.

-Through their belief In Mulingu, the Giriama people would carve hardwood in the shape of human beings called Vigangon which would be offered as sacrifices to Mulingu to oppose calamities such as sicknesses and environment dangers.
-Traditional Giriama religion is still being practiced today, however majority of the Giriama people have converted to either Christianity or Islam.
-Giriama have long been pressed to convert to Islam by Swahili and Arab patrons, employers, and prospective kinby-marriage, but for at least forty years, these pressures have taken supranatural as well as social forms.
-(McIntosh, 2004, p.
-93).
+As part of their belief in Mulingu, the Giriama would carve hardwood in the shape of human beings called vigango, which were offered as sacrifices to ward off calamities such as sickness and environmental dangers.
+While traditional Giriama religion is still practised, a portion of the population has converted to either Christianity or Islam.
+The Giriama have been pressured to convert to Islam by Swahili and Arab patrons, employers and prospective kin-by-marriage.
+For decades, these pressures have taken supernatural as well as social forms.